The Technology, Media and Telecommunications Review: Russia

-Finally, the Information Law enables Roskomnadzor to require deleting information it deems harmful, illegal or fake (the definition of 'fake information' being rather broad), as well as information that shows disrespect to Russian society, governmental authorities or Russian state symbols.
+The Information Law enables Roskomnadzor to require the deleting of information it deems harmful, illegal or fake (the definition of 'fake information' being rather broad), as well as information that shows disrespect to Russian society, governmental authorities or Russian state symbols.

 In addition, following the covid-19 outbreak, a separate liability has been introduced into the Russian Code of Administrative Offences since 1 April 2020 for the distribution of fake information related to:

 - circumstances threatening the life and safety of citizens;

 - measures that are taken to ensure the public safety; and

 - methods of safeguarding them from these threatening circumstances.

 Finally, the newly adopted Landing Law establishes new requirements for foreign (non-Russian) undertakings being owners of internet information resources with an access score of more than 500,000 users located in Russia.
 In terms of the Landing Law, such undertakings must perform the following obligations: